beingsane/jacli/readme.md

 <tt>=;)</tt>

 <hr />
-* ```*``` - means that the application will be copied to the workspace and the database will be set up.
-Then you have to run the applications install routine.
+* ```*``` - The application will be copied to the workspace and the database will be set up.
+But you have to run the applications install routine "by hand".